About the Life Course Data Initiative

 Life Course Dataset

-The pilot Life Course Dataset involves safe linking of the existing PLIDA to a selection of ACT datasets, University of Adelaide BetterStart’s Better Evidence Better Outcomes Linked Data, state and territory births registry data, and Commonwealth Childcare data.
+The Life Course Dataset involves safe linking of the existing PLIDA to a selection of ACT datasets, University of Adelaide BetterStart’s Better Evidence Better Outcomes Linked Data, state and territory births registry data, and Commonwealth childcare data.

-The Life Course Dataset enables analysis of experiences over the life course, with phased access to data from March 2025.
-It is accessible to LCDI researchers who have an approved project and who have approval from data custodians, including ethics approvals as required.
+The Life Course Dataset enables analysis of experiences over the life course, with access to data by approved researchers commencing as it becomes available from March 2025.
+It is accessible to researchers working on LCDI research projects with approval from relevant data custodians, and where required, ethics committees.

-For more information, refer to Life Course Dataset.
+For more information, refer to Life Course Dataset and developments.

 Research program

-- a limited number of additional research projects to be delivered as part of the LCDI pilot, to be determined in collaboration with LCDI partners from 2025.
+A limited number of additional research projects will be delivered as part of the LCDI pilot.

 For more information, refer to Research program.